snaeimi/SimCenterDocumentation/docs/common/testbeds/atlantic_city/damage_and_loss.rst

    :align: center
    :figclass: align-center
    :width: 600
+   :alt: Graph displaying fitted wind damage functions as a function of peak wind gust speed for different building classes and damage states.
    Fitted HAZUS wind damage functions for example building classes.

 2. For the **flood loss assessment**, the HAZUS functions are in the form of depth-damage ratio curves, relating